 Kentucky governor looks for last-minute boost from Trump

-Republican Gov. Matt Bevin basked Monday in the campaign finale he craved — an election-eve appearance with President Donald Trump hours before voters settle Kentucky's closely watched governor's race between Bevin and Democrat Andy Beshear.
+Republican Gov. Matt Bevin basked Monday in the campaign finale he wanted — an election-eve appearance with President Donald Trump just hours before Kentucky voters choose between him and Democratic Attorney General Andy Beshear.

-The Monday evening rally at Rupp Arena reinforced one of Bevin's main campaign themes — his alliance with Trump, whose popularity surpasses the governor's in the state.
+The Monday evening rally at Rupp Arena in Lexington will reinforce one of Bevin's main themes throughout the bitter campaign — his alliance with Trump, whose popularity eclipses the governor's in the bluegrass state.

-Trump tweeted support for Bevin on Monday morning, saying he "has worked really hard & done a GREAT job."
-Thousands of people, many wearing Trump shirts and hats, gathered inside the Lexington arena hours before the rally.
+Trump tweeted support for Bevin Monday morning, saying he "has worked really hard & done a GREAT job."
+Thousands of people, many wearing Trump shirts and hats, gathered inside Rupp Arena hours before the rally.

+Beshear, meanwhile, spent the day campaigning in western Kentucky.
+The presidential rally didn't throw Beshear off his strategy of making the race about state issues.

 "People try to distract us with national issues and get us thinking about things other than our well-being," Beshear said in a Monday radio interview on WKDZ.
 "Our families should be doing so much better.
 And I'm going to make sure they do."

-While Bevin reveled being in the media glare of Trump's visit, Beshear's campaign pointed to its get-out-the-vote effort built over months of work by volunteers.
-Beshear's campaign said Monday it reached a milestone when Beshear knocked on the one millionth door by his campaign to ask people for their votes.

-The hard-fought Kentucky contest is being watched for early signs of how the increasingly partisan impeachment furor in Washington might impact Trump and other Republican incumbents in 2020.
+The bitter Kentucky contest is being watched closely for early signs of how the increasingly partisan impeachment furor in Washington might affect Trump and other Republican incumbents in 2020.
 Among those with an especially keen interest: Senate Majority Leader Mitch McConnell, who's on the ballot himself next year in Kentucky.

-Bevin sounded confident about his prospects for a second term and said the president's eleventh-hour appearance would give him a boost.
+A few hours before the Trump rally, Bevin arrived to loud cheers in Rupp Arena.
+The Republican incumbent sounded confident about his prospects for a second term and said the president's election-eve appearance would give him a boost.

 "I think we're going to win, regardless," the governor told reporters.
 "I think we'll win even more, with this kind of wind in our sails."

-"This race isn't about what's going on in the White House, it's about what's going on in each and every home across Kentucky," Beshear said.
+"This race isn't about what's going on in the White House, it's about what's going on in each and every home across Kentucky," Beshear said in an interview last week.
 "And our voters know that a governor can't impact federal-type issues."

-Bevin regularly sought to hitch himself to Trump's popularity among Kentuckians in campaign ads, tweets and speeches — a strategy intended to rev up his conservative base.
+Bevin tried to link himself to Trump's popularity among Kentuckians in ads, tweets and speeches throughout the campaign.
+It was part of his strategy to nationalize the race and rev up his conservative base.
 The governor called for a crackdown on illegal immigration and a ban on "sanctuary cities."
-He promoted his conservative credentials by touting his opposition to abortion and support for gun rights.
+He denounced the impeachment probe of Trump.
+Bevin promoted his conservative credentials by touting his opposition to abortion and support for gun rights.

 The election will settle a grudge match between Bevin and Beshear that spanned their terms in office.
 Wielding his authority as the state's top lawyer, Beshear filed a series of lawsuits challenging Bevin's executive actions to make wholesale changes to boards and commissions and sought to block Bevin-backed pension and education initiatives.
 In the highest-profile case, a Beshear lawsuit led Kentucky's Supreme Court to strike down a Bevin-supported pension law on procedural grounds last year.